✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for WP Review: ratings & reviews as customizable tables

 Read WP Review's review meta from the post being reviewed.
 Pivot criteria scores, average rating, and user vote counts into proper columns.
-Spot inconsistent ratings across your review corpus.
+Spot inconsistent ratings across the entire review corpus in one view.

 ♾️ Lifetime License available